-Smart Menu Choices Higher Risk: Lower Risk: ➤ Soft cheese made from unpasteurized (raw) milk. ✓ Hard or processed cheeses.
-Soft cheeses only if they are made from pasteurized milk. ★ Refrigerated smoked seafood and raw or undercooked seafood. ✓ Fully cooked fish or seafood. ★ Cold or improperly heated hot dogs. ✓ Hot dogs reheated to steaming hot.
-If the hot dogs are served cold or lukewarm, ask to have them reheated until steaming, or else choose something else. ★ Sandwiches with cold deli or luncheon meat.
-Grilled sandwiches in which the meat or poultry is heated until steaming. ★Raw or undercooked fish, such as sashimi, non-vegetarian sushi, or cerviche. ✓ Fully cooked fish that is firm and flaky ➤ Soft-boiled or "over-easy" eggs, as the yolks are not fully cooked.
-Fully cooked eggs with firm yolk and whites. ✗ Salads, wraps, or sandwiches containing raw (uncooked) or lightly cooked sprouts Salads, wraps, or sandwiches containing cooked sprouts.
+Smart Menu Choices

+Lower Risk:

+✓ Hard or processed cheeses.
+Soft cheeses only if they are made from pasteurized milk.

+✓ Fully cooked fish or seafood.

+✓ Hot dogs reheated to steaming hot.
+If the hot dogs are served cold or lukewarm, ask to have them reheated until steaming, or else choose something else.

+Grilled sandwiches in which the meat or poultry is heated until steaming.

+✓ Fully cooked fish that is firm and flaky

+Fully cooked eggs with firm yolk and whites.

+Salads, wraps, or sandwiches containing cooked sprouts.

-For more information about Food Safety, call the FDA Food Information Line: 1-888-SAFE FOOD (1-888-723-3366)
+For more information about Food Safety, call the FDA Food Information Line: 1-888-SAFE FOOD (1-888-723-3366).